-Upon the completion of this offering, our board of directors will have a nominating and corporate governance committee and our board of directors will adopt a nominating and corporate governance committee will be responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
+Upon the completion of this offering, our board of directors will have a nominating and corporate governance committee and our board of directors will adopt a nominating and corporate governance committee charter.
+The nominating and corporate governance committee will be responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 Among other matters, the nominating and corporate governance committee will be responsible for developing and monitoring compliance with our corporate governance guidelines and reporting and making recommendations to our board of directors concerning governance matters.
-Upon the completion of this offering, our nominating and corporate governance committee will be composed of and serves as the chairman of the committee.
+Upon the completion of this offering, our nominating and corporate governance committee will be composed of Guido Magni, Bernd R. Seizinger and Jonathan Hepple.
+Guido Magni serves as the chairman of the committee.
 Each of the members of our nominating and corporate governance committee is an independent director under the applicable rules and regulations of NASDAQ relating to nominating and corporate governance committee independence.
 The nominating and corporate governance committee will operate under a written charter that satisfies the applicable standards of the SEC and NASDAQ.